 “Seventeen and ready to bury my body in his country.”

 Ayanna’s poetry makes a home of their love.
 Her words have always held weight, but with Isaiah in her life, they breathe new meaning.
 Throughout Green’s film, Ayanna’s poetry (not originally written into the film) lets viewers in on how she is riding the wave of their love.
 As much as Isaiah sees music as “vibrations passing through us,” and simultaneously lasting forever, Ayanna’s poems nurture a boundless intensity.
 “Whenever it comes, the flood of you rushing toward me, I’ll be ready.
 I’ll be unafraid,” she recites.
 This intensity nourishes every bit of her being, as a young woman on the cusp of the whole world.
-As culture critic Soraya Nadia McDonald elegantly puts it, it’s a “masterful portrayal of the appearance of confidence that comes with being 17, of being talented and smart and yet unaware of what you don’t know.”
+As culture critic Soraya Nadia McDonald beautifully writes, it’s a “masterful portrayal of the appearance of confidence that comes with being 17, of being talented and smart and yet unaware of what you don’t know.”

 As their relationship takes off, Isaiah meets Ayanna’s mom Sarita (Michelle Wilson) at a neighborhood cookout.
 Her mother never again sees him in the film, but Ayanna’s relationship with her mom becomes disconnected as she brings her frustrations home.
 The women surrounding Ayanna are a wholesome collective of her evolving womanhood.
 When Ayanna is hurting from Isaiah, she recoils from her mother.
 After all, all the viewer ever sees of her mother is when she has a partner around the house or asking Ayanna about their bills and her future.
 For some time, Ayanna neglects her mother’s emotional support.
+Through unspoken language, Sarita expresses great concern and motherly warmth toward Ayanna while trying to give her the space to be a woman and aware.

 It’s not until Ayanna becomes pregnant when her mother makes her presence known.
 Sarita sees right through her daughter.
 Every head jerk, every avoidance of eye contact, her mother recognizes her pain.
 Nurturing her is enough, and Ayanna’s capability to rise stems from the support system that’s always been there for her.
 When she follows through with an abortion, she’s home alone when the pains come crashing down.
 As if it were her world falling, she calls for help, and the women who have always championed her, come to her side.
-Whether it’s her girlfriend rambling about how guys always think women are specially made for them, to crying in bed before laughing, friendship and womanhood help Ayanna never to forget the woman she wants to be.
+Whether it’s her girlfriend rambling about how guys always think women are specially made for them, to crying in bed before laughing, friendship and womanhood help Ayanna never to forget the woman she is and wants to be.

 Although Ayanna and Isaiah have a falling out, she can’t help but know this thing is real, and she works for it.
 As the lyricist she is, she sits by the lake at their novel spot to write in words to his unfinished song.
 She slips the lyrics to a singer he works for, and she sings it at a live gig.
 In other words, whether they get back together or not, this is her closure.
 Whether they rekindle a premature love or not, this is how her story continues.